NeowayLabs/testd/README.md

 When you found yourself needing to write integration tests, then you will need some stuff:

 * A way to start services
-* A way to stop then
+* A way to stop them
 * A way to get the logs from the services

 Well, if you value deterministic tests, isolation will be your friend.
 One good way to get isolation is